Cambridge, MA | June 12 - 13, 2017

 The Symposium on Computational Fabrication is an interdisciplinary venue that brings together leading experts from academia and industry in the area of computer graphics, geometry processing, mechanical engineering, materials science, architecture, human-computer interaction, robotics, and applied math.
 The goal is to learn about fundamental questions and issues related to computational aspects of fabrication, provide a platform for discussing ideas and initiating collaborations that will pioneer new approaches in this area, and provide a venue for disseminating research results.

 Please visit last year's website: SCF 2016, for an overview of all previous keynote speakers and submissions.

-SCF 2017 is co-located with the SIGCHI summer school on Computational Fabrication and Smart Matter (June 14-18).
+SCF 2017 is co-located with the SIGCHI doctoral consortium and summer school on Computational Fabrication and Smart Matter (June 14-18).

 If you are a PhD student and interested in attending, please apply through the summer school website.